alexkernphysiker/math_h/README.md

 math_h/bit_opr.h - useful templates for constructing bit masks

 math_h/error.h - template exception class that requires "what"-message as constructor argument and the template parameter is the name of class that throws it.

-math_h/functions.h - templates for functions that I frequently need in my calculations.

 math_h/interpolate.h - templates for searching in sorted arrays and for linear interpolated functions based on table data.

+math_h/integrate.h - templates for calculating numeric integrals

+math_h/sigma.h - templates for calculations of dispersion and wieghted average.

+math_h/hist.h - template classes for creating histograms

 math_h/randomfunc.h - templates for generating random values distributed by given function.

-math_h/sigma.h - templates for calculations of dispersion and wieghted average.

-math_h/sympson.h - templates for calculating numeric integrals by Sympson's formula
+math_h/functions.h - templates for functions that I frequently need in my calculations.

 gnuplot_wrap.h - header for gnuplot interface library (libgpwrap)